c-v-pop/to-do-list/README.md

 Welcome to my Laravel To-Do List.

-Below are the simple stept to get the project up and running.
+Below are the simple steps to get the project up and running.

 Installation